cutelyst 4.3.0

 ◆ setErrorMsgStashKey()

-void CSRFProtection::setErrorMsgStashKey ( const QString & keyName)
+void CSRFProtection::setErrorMsgStashKey ( const QString keyName)

 ◆ setFormFieldName()

-void CSRFProtection::setFormFieldName ( const QString & fieldName)
+void CSRFProtection::setFormFieldName ( const QByteArray fieldName)

 Sets the name for the hidden form field that takes the CSRF token.
 This field name is used by CSRFProtection::getTokenFormField().
 The default value is "csrfprotectiontoken".

-◆ setGenericErrorContentTyp()
+◆ setGenericErrorContentType()

-void CSRFProtection::setGenericErrorContentTyp ( const QString & type)
+void CSRFProtection::setGenericErrorContentType ( const QByteArray type)

 Sets the content type for the error message set by setGenericErrorMessage(), defaults to text/plain; charset=utf-8.